-Celestial navigation was originally used for sailors crossing vast oceans with the intention of striking land.
+Celestial navigation was originally used by sailors who were crossing vast oceans with the intention of striking land.

-Astro-navigation is a style of celestial navigation that is still used today in space exploration such as when the Mars missions were guided through the solar system - using the same principals as those used for hundreds of years by sailors.
+Astro-navigation is a type of celestial navigation still used today in space exploration, such as when the Mars missions were guided through the solar system.
+It uses the same principles as those used by sailors for hundreds of years.

 At Stardome we believe that even with today’s technological advancements, it is always useful to have traditional techniques on hand should any of your equipment fail.
 In Celestial Navigation, you learn navigational techniques in a fun and entertaining environment.